afritz1/OpenTESArena/README.md

 cd ..
 ./run.sh
 ```

+#### Options files
+There are two options files, `options-default.txt` and `options-changes.txt`.
+The first one comes with releases and stores default settings.
+The second one is generated in your user prefs folder and stores user-specific settings, and you can either create it yourself or let the program create it.
+For now, you can change things like `ArenaPath` in `options-default.txt`, but in the future, a wizard will take care of this instead.
+The prefs folders are:
+- Windows: `<username>/AppData/Roaming/OpenTESArena/options/`
+- Linux: `~/.local/share/OpenTESArena/options/`
+- macOS: `~/Library/Application Support/OpenTESArena/options/`

 #### Obtaining a MIDI sound patches library (for music):
 - The easiest way is to download one of the eawpats packages ([zip](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip), [tar.gz](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.tar.gz)) and place the extracted eawpats folder into your `data` folder.